 5.2 Meeting privacy obligations and securing information

-Organisations must ensure service providers are aware of their obligations to meet the requirements of the Privacy Act 1993 and the Government Chief Privacy Officer where appropriate.
+Organisations must ensure service providers are aware of their obligations to meet the requirements of the Privacy Act 1993 (Note: There is a new Privacy Act, section 5.2 will be updated) and the Government Chief Privacy Officer where appropriate.

 Records generated in the course of business may be confidential because they relate to individuals, or have significant commercial value.
 This is particularly important where records are used, linked or analysed in conjunction with other information or databases.

 Contractual agreements with service providers should therefore include provisions to protect private or sensitive information.
 Where appropriate, they should point to the relevant policy statements of the organisation, such as a privacy management plan or equivalent.

 Information security must be considered in all outsourcing arrangements.
 This includes the use, transmission and storage of information and records.